ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- the preacher as he^ offered up
-a prayer.
-While in the midst of it, one of
-company discovered &quot;the color&quot; in the earth
-at his teet, thrown up to make room for the
-remains of the deceased.
-In a loud whisper
-he communicated the rather exciting intelli­
-gence to his companion.
-All heard it, even
-the clergymen, who, suspending his prayer,
-opened his eyes to see the auditory scatter in
-every direction to stake off gold claims.
-Cal­
-ling in a loud voice to stake him off a
-&quot;claim,&quot; he reclosed his eyes, hastily conclu­
-ded his prayer, and started off on a run to
-join his fellows in securing a claim.

 A Singular Vegetable Skeleton.?A
 singular .story is told of an apple tree plant­
 ed over the grave of Riger Williams.
 This